HanssonMagnus/HanssonMagnus.github.io/_posts/2017-10-17-ReLU-Nets-are-Splines.md

 In this post I will try to shed some light upon how a neural network with the increasingly popular ReLU activation function actually makes its approximations.

-The theorems and proofs in this blog post can be found in my [bachelor's thesis in mathematics/numerical analysis](link).
+The theorems and proofs in this blog post is taken from my bachelor's thesis in mathematics/numerical analysis.
 When writing the thesis, [my thesis partner](https://github.com/dachrillz) and I got inspiration from [Chen 2016](https://arxiv.org/pdf/1611.09448.pdf).

 ## ReLU nets are linear splines